-A dedicated 3m wide right turn lane must be constructed on Impala Avenue to ensure that traffic turning into the southern portion of the development, does not cause traffic delays along Impala Avenue travelling in an easterly direction.
+To mitigate traffic impacts, a dedicated 3m wide right turn lane must be constructed on Impala Avenue to ensure that traffic turning into the southern portion of the development, does not cause traffic delays (bottle necks) along Impala Avenue travelling in an easterly direction.
 This upgrade must allow at least three (3) vehicle stacking distance.
 This upgrade must be completed prior to occupation of the southern portion.

 No permanent direct access is proposed via any of the existing, internal road networks within the eastern or western residential areas i.e. via existing, neighbouring residential streets/areas.
-If deemed necessary, temporary construction access may be requested from the Department of Transport (from the MR334) for the northern portion and from Transnet for access along the railway line, or Seester Street in the south.
+If deemed necessary, temporary construction access may be requested from the Department of Transport (from the MR334) for the northern portion and from Transnet for access along the railway line, or the Municipality for Seester Street in the south.

-Permanently locked gates will provide emergency exits to Seester Street (southern portion) and the MR334 (northern portion).
+Permanently locked gates will provide emergency exits to Seester Street (southern portion) and the MR334 only (northern portion).